 Article II.
 Purpose:

-- To promote the exchange of ideas and information relating to GIS.
+- To promote the exchange of ideas and information relating to Geographic Information Science and Systems

-- To improve the understanding of the proper application of GIS procedures.
+- To improve the understanding of the proper application of Geographic Information Science and Systems

-- To develop materials and promote activities needed to improve the teaching of GIS concepts.
+- To develop materials and promote activities needed to improve the teaching of Geographic Information Science and Systems

 - To promote and coordinate activities and directions with other professional organizations involved with GIS.